Bombardment of Alexandria

 The Bombardment of Alexandria in Egypt by the British Mediterranean Fleet took place on 11–13 July 1882.
 Admiral Beauchamp Seymour was in command of a fleet of fifteen Royal Navy ironclad ships which had previously sailed to the harbor of Alexandria to support the khedive Tewfik Pasha amid Ahmed 'Urabi's nationalist uprising against his administration and its close ties to British and French financiers.
 He was joined in the show of force by a French flotilla as well.
 The move provided some security to the khedive, who withdrew his court to the now-protected port, but strengthened 'Urabi's nationalists within the army and throughout the remainder of Egypt.

 On 11 June, anti-European riots began in Alexandria.
-The city's European residents fled and the Egyptian 'Urabist army began fortifying and arming the harbor.
+The city's European residents fled and the Egyptian 'Urabist army began fortifying and arming the harbour.
 An ultimatum to cease this build-up being refused, the British fleet began a 10½-hour bombardment of the city without French assistance.
+Alexandria was occupied after the bombardment two days later by British sailors and marines.
+Forces from Malta then arrived to reinforce British positions including at Ramleh as expeditionary forces sailed from UK and other British garrisons.
 Historians argue about whether Admiral Seymour exaggerated the threat from the Egyptian batteries at Alexandria in order to force the hand of a reluctant Gladstone administration.
-Once the British had attacked the city, they then proceeded to a full-scale invasion to restore the authority of the khedive.
+Once the British had occupied the city and reinforcements arrive, they then proceeded to a full-scale invasion to restore the authority of the khedive.
 Egypt remained under British influence until 1952, with the last British troops leaving in 1956.